Skip to content

 Living with the fear of being judged is like having an internal auditor reviewing every decision, word, and action for potential public scrutiny.

-This fear is insidious.
-It encompasses concerns about others’ opinions and includes a relentless inner critic who constantly evaluates our decisions.
+This fear is subtle.
+It involves concerns about others’ opinions and includes a relentless inner critic who constantly evaluates our decisions.

 It can inhibit your ability to express yourself freely and authentically, leading to a muted and restricted life.
 It affects your sense of self and self-worth, constraining your natural desire to share ideas, take risks, or pursue new opportunities.